Will the Suns cover the spread vs. the Clippers? Promo Codes, Betting Trends, Records ATS

 Suns Betting Records & Stats

-- Phoenix has played 11 games this season that have had more than 233.5 combined points scored.
+- Phoenix has played 19 games this season that ended with a combined score above 227.5 points.

-- Phoenix has had an average of 228.8 points scored in its games so far this season, 4.7 points fewer than this game's over/under.
+- Phoenix's games this year have had a 229.2-point total on average, 1.7 more points than this matchup's over/under.

+- So far this year, Phoenix has put together a 14-22-0 record against the spread.

-- The Suns have been victorious in three of the eight contests they have been chosen as underdogs in this season.
+- The Suns have been victorious in three of the nine contests they have been chosen as underdogs in this season.

-- Phoenix has a record of 2-4 when it is set as the underdog by +115 or more by bookmakers this season.
+- This season, Phoenix has won one of its three games when it is the underdog by at least +185 on the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!